Brains Benton: Titles

 The books were written by Charles Spain Verral.
 However, after book #1, all of the remaining books had the pen name of George Wyatt as author.
 Verral had turned over the writing to another author but was not pleased with the results; he then took the outlines of each book and rewrote them.

 Later volumes by other authors

 Charles Spain Verral's characters have inspired a generation of twenty-first century authors who endeavor to continue the Brains Benton series.
+Apart from the books penned by Morgan, which have the approval of Verral's son, these are unofficial fan fiction and have no connection to the original author and publishers.